-Between May 6 and September 7, 2021, American Airlines will operate 6-7x weekly flights between Charlotte and Honolulu.
+Between May 6, 2021, and January 3, 2022, American Airlines will operate a daily flight between Charlotte and Honolulu.
 The flight will operate with the following schedule:

 American’s new Charlotte to Honolulu route

 American will use a Boeing 777-200ER for the route, featuring 273 seats, including 37 fully flat business class seats, 24 premium economy seats, and 212 economy seats.
-As you can see, the same plane won’t be turning around in Honolulu, but rather American will swap planes in Hawaii with one of the other services.
+I would hope that American will be swapping 777s between routes in Honolulu, because 57 minutes sure is tight to turn a 777.

 One of American’s 777-200ER business class seats